arnaudframmery/qt-tile-layout/README.md

 Moreover, you can change the value of ```static_layout``` variable to ```False``` to experiment a tile layout where the tile sizes are dynamics with the parent widget size (like a classic layout)

+If you are interested about drag and drop widgets between several QTileLayouts, check the ```testLink.py``` script.

 # Create and use a tile layout

-First of all, you have to install the PyPi package:
+First, you have to install the PyPi package:

 ```shell script
 pip install pyqt5-tile-layout